fermyon/developer/content/spin/contributing-spin.md

 # create a new branch for your work
 $ git checkout -b <your-branch>

-# build a release version of the Spin CLI
+# build the Spin CLI
-$ cargo build --release

-# build only the spin CLI for quick development
-$ cargo build --bin spin
+$ cargo build

 # make sure compilation is successful
-$ ./target/release/spin --help
+$ ./target/debug/spin --help

 # run the tests and make sure they pass
 $ make test